cnsa/elixir-docker-compose/README.md

 To start your Phoenix app:

   * Install dependencies with `mix deps.get`
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phx.server`

 ## CrossOS Compilation

+First:
-1. For this case we are compiling our images locally inside Docker, then:
+1. For this case we are compiling our images locally inside Docker

+Then:

-1. Build our custom image.
+* Build custom Docker image (+).
-2. Just send resulting tarball into the Production server.
+* Just send resulting tarball into the Production server.

 *Current demo application running locally.*